(originally posted on 9/9/13)

 - Email me for a Pet Profile form and share it with family members, identified caretakers, and veterinarians, and keep a copy with your will.

 - Enjoy peace of mind that your commitment to your pets will last for their lifetimes.

-Talk with an estate planning attorney that understands the issues surrounding pets in estate plans, one that shares your concerns about pet welfare.
 Including your pet in a will is the best way to truly make a lifetime commitment for your pet.

 About Cairn Law

 Cairn Law is committed to helping our clients navigate the legal and practical issues surrounding estate planning, probate, business planning, and charitable giving.
 Contact John Creahan now.

 DISCLAIMER The information you obtain from this article is not, nor is it intended to be, legal advice.
 You should consult an attorney for advice regarding your individual situation.
 We invite you to contact us and welcome your calls, letters and email.
 But please know that contacting us does not create an attorney-client relationship.
 Do not send any confidential information to us until such a time as an attorney-client relationship has been established.